-In effect, any private individual, business or organisation can be deemed liable for causing an accident, and carry the responsibility of compensating the victim.
-If you are unsure who you would need to claim against in your own compensation claim, speak to one of our claim advisors to find out.
+In effect, any private individual, business or organisation can be deemed liable for causing an accident and carry the responsibility of compensating the victim.
+If you are unsure who you would need to claim against in your own scarring injury claims, speak to one of our claim advisors to find out.

 You may be able to find a personal injury claims calculator that can estimate the value of your claim.
-Or you can speak to a claims advisors, who can arrange for an accident and injury lawyer to value your claim for you.
+Or you can speak to a claims advisors, who can arrange for an accident and injury lawyer to value your laceration injury claims for you.

 Special Damages Which Victims Of Lacerations And Scars Could Claim

-When you make a claim for a laceration or scar, or even as simple as claiming for stitches, if your claim is a success you will receive a settlement made of a number of different kinds of damages, for example:
+When you make a claim for a laceration or scar, or even as simple as claiming for stitches if your claim is a success, you will receive a settlement made of several different kinds of damages, for example:

 - General damages to compensation for physical harm: